Atchison, Kansas, 1854:

 Later that same day she found Big Grizzly Jack and Boone standing in the river, though not close, watching each other’s fishing lines.
 Boone listened as Jack told him about the fine art of catching those nibblers.
 She learned later that Boone had been too terrified of him to move.

-Now Boone could catch fish with his bare hands but still didn’t cotton to Big Grizzly much.
+Now Boone could catch fish with his bare hands but still didn’t cotton to Big Grizzly.
 Maybe he would once the size difference lessened.
 His father was so much taller than any white man she knew and Boone fast approached that stature.

 Jack grunted a happy thanks for the coffee she’d made in silence as he watched her.